-- Medical insurance only covers the root portion, not the crown or bridges.
+- Sometimes medical insurance can act as dental insurance that covers implants.
+But medical insurance only covers the root portion, not the crown or bridges.

 - Medical insurance covers implants only if there is a medical need, like a person losing teeth due to oral cancer or other medical complications.

-These are some important things you must know before choosing dental insurance.
-Not every insurance covers dental implants treatment completely, so ensure to analyze them before picking any.
+These are some essential things you must know before choosing dental insurance.
+Not every insurance covers dental implant treatment completely, so ensure to analyze them before picking any.

-As mentioned above, a few insurances cover dental implants.
+Scope of insurance plans covering implants can vary.
 Tooth extraction, Bone Grafting, placing the implant, and placing the artificial tooth may or may not be covered under the insurance.
-Therefore, to understand whether insurance covers Dental Implants or not, you must know these stages of missing tooth treatment.

 - Tooth extraction:

-Many insurances completely cover the tooth extraction stage of implantation if the injured tooth is still there.
+Many insurances cover the tooth extraction stage of implantation entirely if the injured tooth is still there.